bbboll/ml_subtitle_align/README.md

 # Subtitle Alignment

 The aim of this project is to compute time alignment information between (English) spoken word audio and a provided transcript of the same audio.
 This is done by using an acoustic model trained on a large number of [TED talks](https://ted.com) and performing a global optimization procedure with the model predictions as input.
-A much more in-depth discussion of this process can found in `ml_subtitle_align/doc`.
+A much more in-depth discussion of this process can be found in `ml_subtitle_align/doc`.

 This project is a mini research project created in fulfillment of requirements for the course "Fundamentals of Machine Learning" at Heidelberg University in the winter semester 2017/18.